microsoft/openshift-container-platform/README.md

 **MAJOR UPDATES HAVE BEEN MADE - READ BEFORE DEPLOYING**

-The master branch contains the most current release of OpenShift Container Platform with experimental items.
-This may cause instability but will include new items or enable new configuration options.
-We will maintain the templates for the current version of OCP as well as one version back (N-1).
+The master branch contains the most current release of OpenShift Container Platform 3, which is currently version 3.11.
+We will maintain the templates for the current version of OCP only, as version 3.10 is [no longer commercially suported by Red Hat](https://access.redhat.com/support/policy/updates/openshift_noncurrent).
 The older branches will not be deleted but will no longer be maintained or updated.

 New as of August 27, 2019: I have added the azurestack-release-3.11 branch with templates and scripts for deploying OCP 3.11 to Azure Stack.